NaveenKaliannan/guide-to-good-software/DevOps/Docker.md

 ### Docker networking
 ******************************
 when docker is installed, bridge, none and host networks are created.
+Bridge is the default network a container attached.
 * **bridge** network is achieved by default when **docker run containername** is executed.
 It is a private network, and series is around in the series 172.17..
+Containers can access all the ips of container inside the docker host.
 * **none** network is achieved when specifing **docker run containername --network==none** is executed.
 Not attached to any network and not accessible to outside world.
-* **host** network is achieved when specifing **docker run containername --network==host** is executed
+* **host** network is achieved when specifing **docker run containername --network==host** is executed.
+The containers can accessed externally via host network, without port mapping.
+Hence, the ports are common to all the containers.
 * **docker network create --driver bridge --subnet ipaddress custom-isolated-network** creates own bridge network.
 *  **docker network ls** lists all the network
 *  **docker inspect containername or imagename**
 *  **docker network inspect bridge**
+*  The Docker subnet and gateway are used for internal container networking within the Docker environment.
+When a Docker network is created, the Docker daemon automatically assigns an IP subnet and gateway for that network.
+The default subnet used by Docker is typically 172.17.0.0/16, which provides 65,534 usable IP addresses for containers.
+The gateway IP address is also automatically assigned by Docker, usually 172.17.0.1, and serves as the default gateway for containers on that network.
+This subnet and gateway are used for communication between containers on the same Docker network.
+Containers can communicate with each other using their assigned IP addresses or container names.
+The subnet and gateway are part of the internal Docker networking setup and are not directly accessible from the host machine or external networks.
+They are used solely for container-to-container communication within the Docker environment.
+The subnet is a range of IP addresses that Docker assigns to the containers on a network, while the gateway is the IP address of the virtual router that provides connectivity between the containers and the external network.
+The subnet is specified using CIDR notation, such as 172.28.0.0/16, which represents the range of IP addresses from 172.28.0.0 to 172.28.255.255.
+The gateway is a single IP address within that subnet, typically the first address (e.g., 172.28.0.1).
-*  **docker network create --driver bridge --subnet 182.18.0.1/24 --gateway 182.18.0.1 wp-mysql-network** creates a new network named wp-mysql-network using the bridge driver, with a subnet of 182.18.0.1/24 and a gateway of 182.18.0.1.
+*  **docker network create --driver bridge --subnet 182.18.0.1/24 --gateway 182.18.0.1 wp-mysql-network** creates a new isolated network named wp-mysql-network using the bridge driver, with a subnet of 182.18.0.1/24 and a gateway of 182.18.0.1.
+*  **docker inspect containerid | grep "NetworkMode"** displays the type of network used in the container.
+*  **docker inspect networkid | grep "Subnet"** displays the subnet info. networkid can be obtained from **docker network ls**.
 *  **docker run --name mysql-db -e MYSQL_ROOT_PASSWORD=db_pass123 --network wp-mysql-network  mysql:5.6** creates a new container named mysql-db using the mysql:5.6 image, sets the MYSQL_ROOT_PASSWORD environment variable to db_pass123, and attaches the container to the wp-mysql-network network
 *  **docker run --network=wp-mysql-network -e DB_Host=mysql-db -e DB_Password=db_pass123 -p 38080:8080 --name webapp --link mysql-db:mysql-db -d kodekloud/simple-webapp-mysql** The docker run command creates a new container named webapp using the kodekloud/simple-webapp-mysql image, sets the DB_Host environment variable to mysql-db and the DB_Password environment variable to db_pass123, maps port 38080 on the host to port 8080 in the container, links the webapp container to the mysql-db container, and runs the container in detached mode (-d).
 The container is attached to the wp-mysql-network network, allowing it to communicate with the mysql-db container.
-* **docker network ls**
 ******************************

 ### Working with private docker registry
 The structure of docker reposity is as follows: **dockerregistry/username/imagereposityname**.
 Dockerhub (docker.io) is the default registry and it public. google registry is gcr.io
 * **How to start a registry?** It can be achieved via the following command **docker run -d -p 5000:5000 --restart=always --name registry registry:2** Start a local Docker registry on port 5000
 ******************************
-* **docker run -d -p 5000:5000 --restart=always --name registry registry:2* Start a local Docker registry on port 5000.
+* **docker run -d -p 5000:5000 --restart=always --name registry registry:2** Start a local Docker registry on port 5000.
-* **docker pull ubuntu:latest* Pull the latest Ubuntu image from the default Docker Hub registry.
+* **docker pull ubuntu:latest** Pull the latest Ubuntu image from the default Docker Hub registry.
-* **docker image tag ubuntu:latest localhost:5000/gfg-image* Tag the Ubuntu image for the local registry.
+* **docker image tag ubuntu:latest localhost:5000/gfg-image** Tag the Ubuntu image for the local registry.
-* **docker image tag ubuntu:latest dockerregistry/username/imagereposityname* Tag the Ubuntu image for the cloud registry.
+* **docker image tag ubuntu:latest dockerregistry/username/imagereposityname** Tag the Ubuntu image for the cloud registry.
 Example:  docker tag local-image gcr.io/my-project/my-image:v1
-* **docker push localhost:5000/gfg-image* Push the tagged image to the local registry.
+* **docker push localhost:5000/gfg-image** Push the tagged image to the local registry.
-* **docker push dockerregistry/username/imagereposityname* Push the tagged image to the cloud registry.
+* **docker push dockerregistry/username/imagereposityname** Push the tagged image to the cloud registry.
 Example:  docker push gcr.io/my-project/my-image:v1
-* **docker pull localhost:5000/gfg-image* Pull the image from the local registry.
+* **docker pull localhost:5000/gfg-image** Pull the image from the local registry.
-* **docker container stop registry* Stop the local Docker registry.
+* **docker container stop registry** Stop the local Docker registry.
 ******************************

 ### Important Docker Files You Should Know About
 ******************************